-General information on Toll cottage from Beeding, Sussex
+General information on Toll house from Beeding, Sussex

 Toll houses were built as part of the system of road maintenance by Turnpike Trusts, whereby private trusts were empowered to stop the public highway with gates, bars, and turnpikes.
 At these points, on average three or four miles apart, a toll was demanded for vehicular and animal traffic.